 If you are feeding birds, it is probably because you like them.
 Otherwise why do it?
-While some backyard birdwatchers welcome all birds to their feeders, for many of us, there are birds that are less welcome.Continue reading Nuisance Birds at Feeders
+While some backyard birdwatchers welcome all birds to their feeders, for many of us, some birds are less welcome.Continue reading Nuisance Birds at Feeders

-While it would be great if you could just put up a bird feeder, fill it with seed and forget it, there actually is some maintenance involved.
-Wet moldy seed can collect in crevices and on damp spots and birds will eat at a dirty feeder if that is where food is found.
+It would be great if you could just put up a bird feeder, fill it with seed and forget it.
+But there actually is some maintenance involved.
+Wet moldy seed can collect in crevices and on damp spots.
+Birds will eat at a dirty feeder if that is where food is found.
 A dirty feeder can harbor germs and spread disease among the birds that we enjoy so much.
 So feeders need to be cleaned periodically.

 Because I have quite a few feeders, my goal is to make the process as efficient and painless as possible.
-I don’t want to be spending hours and hours scrubbing them.
-So I’ve come up with two strategies to make the process quicker and easier.
+I don’t want to spend hours scrubbing them.
+So I’ve come up with two strategies to make cleaning feeders quicker and easier.

-If you made me pick one bird feeder for my yard, I think I’d have to go with Brome’s Squirrel Buster Plus.
-It is a feeder that takes a lot of stress out of bird feeding.
-As the name tells you, the Squirrel Buster Plus is a bird feeder designed to defeat squirrels that want to pilfer the seed that you put out for the birds.
+If you made me pick one bird feeder for my yard, I might go with the Squirrel Buster Plus.
+This feeder takes a lot of stress out of bird feeding.
+As the name tells you, Brome designed the Squirrel Buster Plus to defeat squirrels that want to pilfer the seed you put out for the birds.